Psoriasis Treatment & Causes

 Show more

-Psoriatic lesions are biologically distinct from classic dry skin also known as Xerosis, and are classified as erythrosquamous, meaning both blood vessels and deeper epidermal skin layers are involved.
-Deficiencies in cell regeneration are the cause of so called plaques.
-These deficiencies are caused by multiple factors:
+Patches of Psoriasis are biologically distinct from classic dry skin (also known as Xerosis) and are classified as erythrosquamous, meaning both blood vessels and deeper epidermal skin layers are involved.
+A defect in cell growth causes psoriasis.
+A genetic predisposition is an underlying factor.
+Other factors that may be responsible are:

-• an elevated turnover rate of keratinocytes (the predominant cell type in the epidermis),
+• An increased turnover rate of keratinocytes (the predominant cell type in the epidermis).

 Types of Psoriasis